Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-apps/app/app-frontend/_index.md

 version, so that there can be different versions of the app frontend for two different deployed apps.

 ## React Architecture
-The app frontend uses the React framework for presenting a UI to the end user.
-The application is structured using features The React Architecture used for App Frontend is based on using different javascript frameworks together REACT to handle different responsibilties.
+The app frontend uses the [React](https://reactjs.org/) and [Redux](https://redux.js.org/) frameworks for presenting a UI to the end user, together with [redux-saga](https://redux-saga.js.org/) to handle side effects.
+Components are based on [Material UI](https://material-ui.com/) components.

-The React architecture tries to follow best practice React architecture:

-#### Small, function-specific components
-- UI components are "dumb", this keeps the amount of logic to a minimum within the components.

-#### Reusability
-- UI components are shared across apps.
-- Shared components between app frontend and receipt frontend .
-- Use Material UI components as much as possible instead of building our own components from scratch.

-#### DRY code
-- Use shared resources accross features to avoid duplication of code.
-- Share resources/utils between app frontend and receipt frontend.

-#### Comments only where necessary
-- Function and component names should be self-explanatory.
-- Avoid clutter and having to update comments when things change.

-#### Component names in capital

-#### Keep complex data-loading logic separate from rendering of components
-- State is handled by redux as much as possible
-- Data should be passed as props to UI components where possible

-#### Use a feature-based code structure
-- Code related to a feature should be grouped together, rather than grouping code by function (actions/reducers etc).

-#### Follow linting rules
-- Use a code analyzer to make sure linting rules are followed, for clean readable code

-The diagram below show the architecture
+The diagram below show the architecture:

 {{%excerpt%}}
-<object data="/teknologi/altinnstudio/architecture/components/application/construction/altinn-apps/app/app-frontend/react_architecture.svg" type="image/svg+xml" style="width: 100%;";></object>
+<object data="/teknologi/altinnstudio/architecture/components/application/construction/altinn-apps/app/app-frontend/react-architecture.svg" type="image/svg+xml" style="width: 100%;";></object>
 {{% /excerpt%}}

 ### Store